ulinaaron/gulp-site/README.md

 # Gulp Site Generator
 A barebones site generator using Gulp.
-This will allow you to create simple sites with shared markup components such as a header, footer or sidebar.
+This will allow you to create simple sites with shared markup components for a header, footer, or sidebar.
 This is not a proper solution for sites that require blog like components.
 For that, you should use something like Jekyll or Middleman.

 ## Requirements
 You must have the following setup and rockin on your local machine: